Sequoia Surgical Pavilion

 ---|---|---|

-Tracking and Reporting Accidents and Infections |
+Tracking and Reporting Infections |

 Surgery centers should track and report all applicable accidents such as burns, falls, errors, surgery center admissions and surgical site infections, to a national database. |